ibnYusrat/Get-Shape-Width-Height-in-EaselJS/README.md

 * A formula for getting bounds even when it is rotated is also included, but is commented because its not accurate.
 Check out the source-code.

 ## Reason for making this git
-For now the code is just an 'idea' of what I think can be done.
+For now the code is a working idea of what I think can be done.
 And for now I have only implimented it for Shape.
 This can very easily be extended to work for containers and other display objects.

 ### Example
 	var g = new Shape();